medistream-team/imoji-editor/README.md

   >
   > ©Medistream 2021.
 All right reserved.

-### sticker-reset-message

-Use this prop to change the warning message that the stickers will be reset when the `Edit` button is clicked.

-- Default : `All stickers are deleted when you edit the photo`
-- Type : string

 ### width, height

 Set size of the photo editor.
 You should set this option when using in modal.
 Checkout more information about using in modal [here](###using-in-modal).